 2. Location is key!
 Your venue will literally set the stage for your wedding day so choose colors that complement the space.

 3. Consider your own personal style.
 If you’re a minimalist who loves neutral, earthy colors, having a pink and orange wedding would be a bit out of your element.
 Same goes if you love color!
 But hold on -- we’ll be specifically talking about Kennedy Blue’s colors and how they can adapt to your own style later on!

 4. Ask your fiancé.
 They may have a strong preference of what they do or absolutely do not want.
 Be considerate.

 5. Consider the color of your bridal gown.
 Whatever color or style you choose, keep that color in mind so that your bridesmaid’s won’t clash while standing next to you.

 6. Be mindful of the dress color and skin tones.
 Also, be careful not to choose colors that are going to wash out certain skin tones or make them look too flushed.

 7. Consider the season.
 Fuschia might not be the best choice for a winter wedding and deep greens are usually suited for fall or winter.

 9. Find your ideal bridesmaid dress(es).
 If you’re having trouble narrowing it down, find a designer or dress style you absolutely love and work with whatever colors they have available.
 Even though Kennedy Blue has a large variety of styles, fabrics, and colors, you can chose the one that better suits you and your girls.
-We have around 30 varieties in luxe chiffon, more than 20 in crinkle chiffon, 10 trendy lace colors, and also we have fabric swatches so you can wear different textures according to your needs.
+We have over 90 styles in fabrics such as chiffon, lace, embroidery, and more, and also we have fabric swatches so you can wear different textures according to your needs.